BANPUMP-team/simeck-tea/README.md

 It seems suitable for very low power devices: 3 by 5 but also 5 by 4 rounds do produce random data.
 The avalanche property holds already for 3 by 3 rounds, which seem little for a 128 bit key.

+# NIST and AIS31 standard tests for 3 by 5:
+PASSED

 # dieharder tests for 3 by 5:
 =============================================================================#
             dieharder version 3.31.1 Copyright 2003 Robert G. Brown          #